14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Bellwood-Freestand-Shelf-White-Natural-4.jpg?v=1727658613
   Price: $224.99 NZD
-- [Umbra Wobble Chess Set - Walnut](https://everydayhome.co.nz/products/wobble-chess-set-walnut): Get ready for a chess set like no other!
+- [Wobble Chess Set - Walnut](https://everydayhome.co.nz/products/wobble-chess-set-walnut): Get ready for a chess set like no other!
 Introducing the Wobble Chess Set - the perfect combination of classic and modern.
 With its concave landscape, this set brings a whole new level of excitement to the game.
 The freely quivering chess pieces add a lively interaction between the board and the pieces.
 It's the ultimate showpiece for your living room!
-  Updated: 2025-09-25T13:04:42Z
+  Updated: 2025-10-02T03:39:04Z
   Vendor: UMBRA
   Product Type: Home & Living
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/UMBRA-Wobble-Chess-Set-Walnut-1.png?v=1727659667
-  Price: $669.99 NZD
+  Price: $439.99 NZD
 - [Umbra Woodrow Trash Can - 7.5L Black](https://everydayhome.co.nz/products/woodrow-can-7-5l-black): Introducing Woodrow, a stylish waste can that brings a modern vibe to any room.
 With its two-tone design, this can combines a natural wood interior with a stained finish on the outside, creating a cozy and grounded atmosphere.
 Its super easy to move around thanks to the integrated handles, making disposal a breeze.
 Plus, the unique curved shape turns a regular household item into a standout decor piece.
 Woodrow is perfect for compact spaces like powder rooms, offices, or studies.
 Upgrade your space with this eye-catching trash can!
-  Updated: 2025-09-25T14:52:31Z
+  Updated: 2025-10-01T22:02:25Z
   Vendor: UMBRA
   Product Type: Waste Care
   Availability: Available